foyer-rs/foyer/README.md

 <!-- rustdoc-ignore-end -->

 ## Quick Start

-**This section only shows briefs.
-Please visit <https://foyer-rs.github.io/foyer> for more details.**

 To use *foyer* in your project, add this line to the `dependencies` section of `Cargo.toml`.